reinout/soliddjango/doc/source/appendices/python.rst

 list if condition]``.
 Once you get used to the syntax, a list comprehension is much shorter and easier to read than a loop.

-Structure Within Files
+Structure within files
 ======================

-Within a single ``py`` Python file, you can have variables and functions.
+Within a single ``.py`` Python file, you can have variables and functions.
 Python is also an object oriented language, so you can have classes as well.

 You are not required to use classes; simple variables and functions are fine.
 Django itself uses all three.
 Django models are always classes, a URL configuration uses only functions, and Django views can be either functions or classes.

-Functions And Arguments
+Functions and arguments
 -----------------------

 Python functions are defined with ``def`` like this: